John Brown Baldwin: Postwar

 Following the war, Baldwin returned home and resumed his legal practice.
 After giving his loyalty oath to the federal government, he was elected to the Virginia House of Delegates under the post-war military provost in 1865-1867.
 On February 10, 1866, Baldwin testified before the Joint Committee on Reconstruction that Virginians would limit political rights granted to African Americans, which helped prompt Congressional Reconstruction.
 After Virginia's readmission to the Union, Baldwin continued representing Augusta County in the General Assembly.
 Fellow delegates chose him as their Speaker, and he served as such from 1865-1869.
 In this capacity, he drafted the procedural rules still in use in Virginia, known as "Baldwin's Rules."

 When the Virginia Constitutional Convention of 1868 proposed to restrict former Confederates from holding further offices, which went beyond the terms of surrender at Appomattox Court House and caused considerable controversy within the Commonwealth, Baldwin joined with his brother-in-law Alexander H. H. Stuart and the Committee of Nine and met with General Ulysses S. Grant.
 Newly elected President Grant also met with provisional governor Henry H. Wells and businessmen Gilbert C. Walker and Franklin Stearns, then gave General (Secretary of War) John M. Schofield (and his successor General Canby) orders to allow separate votes on those two controversial provisions (each of which lost) and the new state Constitution without them (that passed overwhelmingly).

 Death and legacy

-Baldwin died on September 30, 1873, after a brief illness, survived by wife Susan, his sisters Frances Cornelia Baldwin Stuart and Mary Eleanor Baldwin Ranson, and brother Briscoe Gerald Baldwin.
+Baldwin died on September 30, 1873, after a brief illness.
 Staunton's businesses closed on the day of his funeral and all the city's church bells tolled (although not a member of any church, Baldwin considered himself Christian).
-He was buried in Staunton's historic Thornrose Cemetery (within the Newtown Historic District).